Elpis (ship): DFDS / Scandinavian Seaways service

 To conform to new safety regulations the Princess of Scandinavia was rebuilt with side sponsons in January–March 1998 at Gdańsk Shipyard, Gdańsk, Poland.
 From the same year onwards her itineraries also changed somewhat: she served Gothenburg–Harwich all year round, but alongside that she served Gothenburg–Copenhagen during the winter season and Gothenburg–Newcastle during the summer season.
 In 1999 DFDS abandoned the marketing name Scandinavian Seaways and the company name reverted to DFDS Seaways.
 In March 2000 the ship's itineraries were changed again, from thereon she served Gothenburg–Kristiansand–Newcastle all year round.
 The route change was partially dictated by the end of tax free sales in intra-EU traffic, as calling in Norway allowed the continuation of tax free sales on board.

 During a crossing to Kristiansand in the night between May 17 and 18, 2002, a fire broke out in the ship's engine room between the two main engines and spread to the funnel.
 The fire was put in the morning of the 18th, and the ship could continue its journey towards Kristiansand.
 Between May 21 and June 14 the ship was repaired at Fredericia shipyard, Fredericia, Denmark, after which she was back in normal traffic.

 The ship spent January 2004 laid up in Gothenburg where her interiors were brought up to date.
 In January 2005 she was again rebuilt, this time with a new sprinkler system and catalytic converters, and her cabins and public areas were upgraded.
 However, despite these changes the end was near for the ship's service with DFDS.
-She spent January 2006 laid up in Gothenburg, after which she momentarily served on the Newcastle–IJmuiden route during the time when MS Duke of Scandinavia had already been chartered to Brittany Ferries, but her replacement MS King of Scandinavia was not yet ready for service.
+She spent January 2006 laid up in Gothenburg, after which she momentarily served on the Newcastle–IJmuiden route during the time when the Duke of Scandinavia had already been chartered to Brittany Ferries, but her replacement King of Scandinavia was not yet ready for service.
 After this brief stint on the Dutch service Princess returned to Gothenburg–Kristiansand–Newcastle service.
 At this time (possibly earlier?) a 23-hour cruise from Gothenburg to Kristiansand and back was done every Friday.

-On September 6, 2006 DFDS Seaways reported that it had purchased MS Fjord Norway from the Norway-based Fjord Line, and would be continuing the ship's traffic from the UK to Norway.
+On September 6, 2006, DFDS Seaways reported that it had purchased Fjord Norway from the Norway-based Fjord Line, and would be continuing the ship's traffic from the UK to Norway.
 As a result of this the Princess of Scandinavia was sold and would stop trading for DFDS on 1 November of the same year.
 The buyer was later revealed to be Italian Moby Lines, who had already bought the Princess' sister in 2003.
 When the Princess of Scandinavia was taken out of service, it marked the end of 160 years of direct passenger ship traffic between Sweden and Great Britain (apart from the years during WW2 when then this route was also closed).
 The vessel was withdrawn due to its age and high fuel consumption.